Pop Is Dead: Music video

 The music video was directed by Dwight Clarke, based on a treatment by Yorke.
+Stereogum likened it to a Nirvana video.
 It features Yorke portraying the character of Pop as "a dandified vampire in a glass coffin", accompanied by other band members.
-According to Radiohead's video commissioner, Dilly Gent, "We had the entire Radiohead fan club carrying him across the Oxford Downs ...
-In the early '90s, we probably thought those videos were all right, but looking back at them now, we all just want to die."
-Stereogum likened the video to those of Nirvana.
+Yorke was carried in the coffin by members of the Radiohead fan club.

-According to the bassist, Colin Greenwood, Radiohead's record company, EMI, gave the band a stylist and money for clothes.
+According to the bassist, Colin Greenwood, Radiohead's record company, EMI, gave Radiohead a stylist and money for clothes.
 The members chose completely different outfits: "We looked like we were in four different bands."

-Reception
+Release

 "Pop Is Dead" reached number 42 on the UK singles chart.
 It was not released in the US.
+A performance was included in the 1995 live video Live at the Astoria.
 Years after its release, the Radiohead guitarist Ed O'Brien called it "a hideous mistake", and the drummer, Philip Selway, said he regretted releasing it.
-Asked in 2003 what advice Radiohead would give to their 1991 selves, Yorke responded: "Don't release 'Pop is Dead'!"
-It is not available on streaming platforms and was not added to Radiohead's online Public Library archive.
+Asked in 2003 what advice Radiohead would give to their 1991 selves, Yorke responded: "Don't release 'Pop Is Dead'!"

-"Pop Is Dead" was included on the 2009 Pablo Honey reissue, released by Radiohead's original record label, EMI, without their approval.
-Reviewing the reissue for IGN, Finn White described "Pop Is Dead" as a "clever and humorous rock satire".
+"Pop Is Dead" was included on the 2009 Pablo Honey reissue, released by EMI without Radiohead's approval.
+In 2016, after Radiohead's catalogue was transferred to XL Recordings, the reissue was removed from streaming services.
+"Pop Is Dead" is not available on streaming platforms and was not added to Radiohead's online Public Library archive.

+Reception

+Reviewing the Pablo Honey reissue for IGN, Finn White described "Pop Is Dead" as a "clever and humorous rock satire".
 However, Pitchfork's Scott Plagenhoef found it "dreadful".
-In 2019, the music journalist Marc Hogan named it the worst Radiohead song.'
+In The Quietus, Wyndham Wallace wrote that it "appeared so contemptuous that it was hard, even for Radiohead’s biggest fans, to like", and described the video as "ill-advised".
+In 2019, the journalist Marc Hogan named "Pop Is Dead" the worst Radiohead song.'

+The Guardian journalist Chris Salmon wrote that while Radiohead had made several of the best videos of all time, "Pop Is Dead" was among the worst.
+Radiohead's video commissioner, Dilly Gent, said: "In the early '90s, we probably thought those videos were all right, but looking back at them now, we all just want to die."